wraith-wireless/wraith/wraith/iyri/README.md

 cd wraith
 touch iyri.log
 ```
-It is recommended to run iyri as a service as root.
-However, it is possible to run iyrid as a normal user but will require some workarounds with respect to iw, iwconfig, ifconfig and giving python temporary set raw capabilities in order to bind the raw socket(s).
-For more information, see CONFIGURE.txt in the wraith directory.

 ### c.
 Configuration
-Using iyri.conf, there are several configurations that can be made prior to running Iyri.
-Any changes to iyri.conf will not be reflected until Iyri is restarted.
-Note that at present iyri.conf needs to be in the same directory as iyri.py
+Using iyri.conf, there are several configurations that can be made prior to
+running Iyri.
+Any changes to iyri.conf will not be reflected until Iyri is
+restarted.
+Note that at present iyri.conf needs to be in the same directory as
+iyri.py

 #### i.
 Defining Source(s)
 Radios are definied in the Abad (required) section and Shama (optional) section.
 Each radio will have the following configuration options.

  * nic: the wireless nic to use i.e. wlan0, ath0 etc
  * paused: (optional) start in paused mode or scan (default) mode
  * spoof: (optional) spoofed mac address to use
- * Antenna Definition (optional) information currently stored in the database with the hope that in future versions it can be used to aid geolocation among other things but at present is only used to highlight different radio/antenna configurations and their collection results.
+ * Antenna Definition (optional) information currently stored in the database
+ with the hope that in future versions it can be used to aid geolocation among
+ other things but at present is only used to highlight different radio/antenna
+ configurations and their collection results.
    - antennas: number of antennas
    - gain: gain in dBi
    - type: examples include omni, patch, yagi
    - loss: loss in dBm from cables etc
-   - xyz: currently still in testing mode, defines the rotation of the antenna along three axis (see iyri.conf for descriptions of each axis).
+   - xyz: currently still in testing mode, defines the rotation of the antenna
+   along three axis (see iyri.conf for descriptions of each axis).
  * desc: brief desc of the radio
  * Scan routine defines the initial scan routine to follow
   - dwell: time to stay on each channel in seconds.
-At present the radio will stay on each channel for the same time but I hope to add adaptive dwells to future versions where the dwell times for each channel will change according to the amount of traffic on the channel.
+At present the radio will
+  stay on each channel for the same time but I hope to add adaptive dwells to
+  future versions where the dwell times for each channel will change according
+  to the amount of traffic on the channel.
   - scan: channels to scan.
 See below for channel list specifications
   - pass: channels not to scan.
-Any channels specified in pass will override scan specifications.
+Any channels specified in pass will override
+  scan specifications.
 See below for channel list specifications
-  - scan_start (optional): the first channel. defined as 'ch:width' where channel is numeric and width is oneof {None,HT20,HT40-,HT40+}
+  - scan_start (optional): the first channel. defined as 'ch:width' where
+  channel is numeric and width is oneof {None,HT20,HT40-,HT40+}

 ##### a.
 Channel List Definition:
 Scan and pass configurations are specified by channel lists.
-Channel lists are defined as channels:widths where channels can be defined:
+Channel lists are
+defined as channels:widths where channels can be defined:
  * A single channel or empty.
-Empty specifies all channels in scan and no channels in pass
+Empty specifies all channels in scan and no channels
+   in pass
  * a list of ',' seperated channels i.e 1,6,11
  * a range defined lower-upper i.e. 1-14
  * a band preceded by a 'B' i.e. B.24 or B5